Animam/team_3_DPS_Project/README.md

 # open the terminal in the editor  and type ionic serve.

-# If  you faced some errors in the terminal but not an errors like npm, node.js , angular or ionic isn't install type "npm i" to fix them.
+# If  you faced some errors in the terminal but not an errors like npm, node.js , angular or ionic isn't installed type "npm i" to fix them.

 # Enjoy our application.